Steve Scalone (Co-Founder)

 Johannes has gained national and international recognition, including winning the Moran Contemporary Photographic Prize in 2016, being a Lensculture Street Photography Awards finalist and named the 2015 Australian Documentary Photographer of the Year.
 Johannes is recognised as a Master of Photography from the Australian Institute of Professional Photography (AIPP).

 Ty is a fine art landscape photographer based in Busselton, Western Australia.
-Born in Natal, South Africa.
-Ty became enamoured with the natural world from an early age.
+Born in Natal, South Africa, Ty became enamoured with the natural world from an early age.
 His enthusiasm for exploration, attention to detail and education in the sciences, ultimately led to a pursuit in photography where he is able to document the intricacies of the world.
-Influenced by minimalist expressions.

 Rebecca picked up a camera a few years ago to explore a creative curiosity and found herself quickly addicted to street photography.
 She loves to capture colour light and moments around the city and at the beaches.
 She also enjoys travel and escapes to new places with her camera as often as possible.
 Rebecca has had success with her images in Australian and international photography festivals.
 In 2018 she was exhibited in Paris at Streets Sans Frontieres and in Italy at Trieste Photo Days.